Maclay Freshman Academy

 Freshman Orientation: On the Thursday before school starts, all freshman participate in an orientation that includes campus and classroom tours, games, sessions on organization and study skills and lunch.Class Meetings: Class meetings are held several times a year and often include speakers who talk about study skills, social media responsibility, and character development.

-College Counseling: Each freshman student will have the support of an academic advisor who will help with course selection, academic support, and exploration into colleges and universities that he or she want to.
+College Counseling: Each freshman student will have the support of an academic advisor who will help with course selection, academic support, and exploration into colleges and universities that he or she wants to.

-Freshman Challenge: The Freshman Challenge is in October.
+Freshman Challenge: The Freshman Challenge is an overnight trip September 17-18.
 It is a great trip for students to bond and have fun.
 Teamwork, games, and problem solving are entertaining ways that this trip makes one of the most memorable in the students’ high school career.